Your author platform can include a variety of things, but there’s one thing that every platform needs.

 WordPress has a lot of plug-ins, so you can get overwhelmed.
 Just start with the basics, and know you can come back, later to play around.

-In order to use MailerLite, you need to have your own website with a paid domain and your email address matching this domain.
+In order to use MailerLite, you need to have your own website, an active Instagram and/or Facebook Page, plus your own domain with an email address that matches it.

-Thinks that’s bogus?
-Free domains are not acceptable to reputable emailing services.
+Free domains (gmail, yahoo, aol) are not acceptable to reputable emailing services.
 They don’t ensure good deliverability and land in spam a lot more often than a custom domain email.

 Assuming you have your website, domain, and email, it’s time to sign up for MailerLite.
 You will have to show them those things, so don’t try to skirt the process.